munificent/magpie/doc/site/markdown/program-structure.md

 ## Operators

-Magpie does not many built-in operators.
+Magpie does not have many built-in operators.
 Instead, most are just [methods](multimethods.html) like any other method.
 However, the grammar of the language does treat them a bit specially.

 Lexically, an operator is any sequence of punctuation characters from the following set:

     :::magpie
     ~ ! $ % ^ & * - = + | / ? < >

 Also, the special tokens `..` and `...` are valid operator names.
+But a `=` by itself is not&mdash;that's reserved for [assignment](variables.html#assignment).

 <p class="future">
 The exact set of operator characters is still a bit in flux.